-Many people come to the Azarko Dental Group Edmonton dental clinics because they are experiencing tooth pain associated with tooth decay.
+Many people come to the Azarko Dental Group Edmonton dental clinic because they are experiencing tooth pain associated with tooth decay.
 In order to determine whether or not a patient is suffering from tooth decay, our dentists first perform a visual inspection.
 Many times, tooth decay is visible to the naked eye, especially to the naked eye of an experienced dentist.

 A dentist is typically looking out for discolouration on the surface of the tooth, as well as visible holes and enamel damage.
 Sometimes, however, tooth decay happens in the more difficult-to-see spaces between the teeth.
 In this case, your Edmonton dentist can perform a serious of x-rays to get a better look.